patternplate/patternplate/docs/guides/write-documentation.md

   Clicking on a the text will count up from 1
   ```

-2. Navigate to [localhost:1337/pattern/hello-world](http://localhost:1337/pattern/hello-world?navigation-enabled=true&patterns-enabled=true) and scroll down: Your small description has been rendered below the pattern demo.
+3. Navigate to [localhost:1337/pattern/hello-world](http://localhost:1337/pattern/hello-world?navigation-enabled=true&patterns-enabled=true) and scroll down: Your small description has been rendered below the component demo.

 ![](https://patternplate.github.io/media/images/screenshot-doc-pattern-markdown.png)

-3. Complementy to Markdown you can also provide structured meta data for a pattern, including
+4. You can also provide structured meta data for a pattern, e.g.

   * **name** - unique identifier for this pattern, e.g. `fancy-button`
   * **displayName** - human-readable name of the pattern, e.g. `Fancy Button`
-  * **description** - short summary of the pattern intent, e.g. `Primary CTA element for playful contexts`
+  * **description** - short summary of the component intent, e.g. `Primary CTA element for playful contexts`
   * **version** - the semver version, e.g. `1.0.0`
   * **flag** - stability flag, one of `alpha`, `beta`, `rc`, `stable`, `deprecated`
   * **tags** - list of words describing the pattern

-  Meta data for a pattern is saved in `package.json`, e.g. `lib/hello-world/package.json`
+  Meta data for a component is saved in `package.json`, e.g. `lib/hello-world/package.json`
   Copy the following JSON to `lib/hello-world/package.json`:

   ```json